saramic/republic-of-data/README.md

 # the-D-team-2018

 Melbourne Datathon 2018

+## In progress

+  - @saramic - getting a reactjs D3.js app running for our data2app

+## stuff
 - Data2App
   - get an initial end to end deploy out there:
     1. using original data